Generalized Donaldson-Thomas Invariants via Kirwan Blowups: Introduction

 \subsection{Background, history and results}

-Donaldson-Thomas (in short DT) invariants were first introduced by Thomas in \cite{Thomas} as enumerative invariants counting stable sheaves with fixed Chern character $\gamma$ on Calabi-Yau threefolds, when the coarse moduli of such stable sheaves is proper.
+Donaldson-Thomas (abbreviated as DT hereafter) invariants were first introduced by Thomas in \cite{Thomas} as enumerative invariants counting stable sheaves with fixed Chern character $\gamma$ on Calabi-Yau threefolds, when the coarse moduli space of such stable sheaves is proper.
 Following the virtual cycle construction of DT invariants, they are invariant under deformation of the Calabi-Yau threefold.

-DT invariants constitute an important enumerative theory of Calabi-Yau threefolds and are conjecturally (and in many cases provably so, cf. \cite{MNOP2,MNOP1}) related to other enumerative invariants, such as Gromov-Witten invariants, stable pairs \cite{PT1,PT2} and Gopakumar-Vafa invariants \cite{MaulikToda}. \blfootnote{YHK is partially supported by Korea NRF-2017R1E1A1A03070694; JL is partially supported by NSF DMS-1564500 and DMS-1601211; MS is partially supported by a Stanford Graduate Fellowship, an Alexander S. Onassis Foundation Graduate Scholarship and an A.G.
+DT invariants constitute an important enumerative theory of Calabi-Yau threefolds and are conjecturally (and in many cases provably so, cf. \cite{MNOP2,MNOP1}) related to other enumerative invariants, such as Gromov-Witten invariants, Stable Pair \cite{PT1,PT2} and Gopakumar-Vafa invariants \cite{MaulikToda}. \blfootnote{YHK was partially supported by Samsung Science and Technology Foundation SSTF-BA1601-01; JL was partially supported by NSF DMS-1564500 and DMS-1601211; MS was partially supported by a Stanford Graduate Fellowship, an Alexander S. Onassis Foundation Graduate Scholarship and an A.G.
 Leventis Foundation Grant.}

 Later, Joyce-Song constructed generalized Donaldson-Thomas invariants (in short GDT invariants) for moduli of semistable sheaves of Chern character $\gamma$ (cf. \cite{JoyceSong}).
-Their construction relies on Behrend's motivic interpretation of DT invariants, which makes working with GDT relatively easy and their construction generalizable to moduli of complexes.
-However, their proof that the GDT invariants are invariant under the deformation of complex structure of the Calabi-Yau threefold is indirect and seems difficult to cover more general cases.
+Their construction relies on Behrend's motivic interpretation of DT invariants (cf. \cite{BehFun}), which makes working with GDT relatively easy and their construction generalizable to moduli of complexes.
+However, their proof that the GDT invariants are invariant under deformation of the complex structure of the Calabi-Yau threefold is indirect, relying on wall crossing, and seems difficult to cover more general cases.

-The purpose of this work is to provide a new construction of GDT that makes the deformation invariance transparent.
-Our approach is first using Kirwan's partial desingularization scheme to transform the moduli stack $\mM$ of Gieseker semistable sheaves of Chern character $\gamma$ to a DM stack $\tilde\mM$, while at the same time ``lift" certain 2-term complexes on $\mM$ to a (semi-)perfect obstruction theory of $\tilde\cM$, thus obtaining a virtual cycle $[\tcM]\virt$.
-We call the so defined generalized DT invariant the generalized DT invariant via Kirwan blowup (in short DTK invariant).
+The purpose of this work is to provide a new construction of GDT invariants which makes their deformation invariance transparent.
+Our approach is first making use of Kirwan's partial desingularization \cite{Kirwan} scheme to transform the Artin moduli stack $\mM$ of Gieseker semistable sheaves of Chern character $\gamma$ into a Deligne-Mumford (abbreviated as DM) stack $\tilde\mM$, while at the same time ``lift" certain 2-term perfect complexes on a cover of $\mM$ to a (semi-)perfect obstruction theory of $\tilde\cM$, thus obtaining a virtual cycle $[\tcM]\virt$.
+We call the so defined generalized DT invariant the generalized DT invariant via Kirwan blowups (in short DTK invariant).